dqops/dqo/docs/working-with-dqo/managing-data-quality-incidents-with-dqops.md

 ### **Delete incidents**

-To delete incidents, click on the three-dot icon located to the right of the connection name.
+To delete incidents for the whole connection, click on the three-dot icon located to the right of the connection name.

 ![Delete incidents](https://dqops.com/docs/images/working-with-dqo/incidents-and-notifications/delete-incidents2.png){ loading=lazy; width="1200px" }

-This will open a **Delete data** popup window with the "Incidents" checkbox preselected.
+This will open a **Delete data** popup window with the **Incidents** checkbox preselected.
 In this window, you can refine your delete options by selecting a specific column, schema, or table, as well as specifying a time range or choosing a particular incident status.

 ![Delete incidents - popup window](https://dqops.com/docs/images/working-with-dqo/incidents-and-notifications/delete-incidents-popup-window1.png){ loading=lazy width="900px" }